 And if you think of any questions in between appointments, it helps to write them down so you can remember to ask your midwife or doctor at your next visit.

 If you’re worried about becoming a parent or there are problems in your relationship, including family violence, it’s a good idea for you to talk about this too.
 In fact, most public hospital antenatal services ask you about family violence during pregnancy.
 This is so you can get support if you need it.

 Your doctor or midwife will give you a plan of appointments at your first pregnancy visit.
 This might change as your pregnancy progresses.

-If you have a low-risk pregnancy and you find out you’re pregnant within the first six weeks of pregnancy, you’ll probably have around 8-10 appointments with your doctor or midwife during your pregnancy if it’s your first baby.
+If you find out you’re pregnant within the first six weeks of pregnancy and you have a low-risk pregnancy, you’ll probably have around 8-10 appointments with your doctor or midwife during your pregnancy if it’s your first baby.

 You might have 1-2 appointments fewer than this if you’ve had a previous pregnancy with no complications.

 Many women have visits every 4-6 weeks until 28 weeks of pregnancy, then visits every 2-3 weeks until 36 weeks of pregnancy.
 After this, you’ll probably have weekly or fortnightly visits until birth.